 Below are a few examples of PMP calculations:

-A water utility company spent 1,200 hours total on all maintenance activities during the first quarter of 2024.
-Of those 1,200 hours, 980 hours went into planned maintenance tasks.
+A maintenance manager at a regional water utility spent 1,200 hours total on all maintenance activities during Q1, 2025.
+Of those hours, 980 went toward planned maintenance tasks like scheduled pump inspections and valve replacements.
+Their PMP calculation would look like this:

 PMP = 980 ÷ 1,200 = 0.817